linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/Valuing Bonds with Credit Spreads in QuantLib Python.md

 #### Non-Parallel Shift of the Yield Curve

 The above method allows only for parallel shift of the yield curve.
 The `SpreadedLinearZeroInterpolatedTermStructure` class allows for non parallel shock.
 First,  let us mimic a parallel shift using this class.
-For the constructor,  we need to pass the yield [[The Vasicek Model|term structure]] that we wish to shift,  and the a list of spreads and a list of the corresponding dates.
+For the constructor,  we need to pass the yield [term structure](../../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%209/The%20Vasicek%20Model.md) that we wish to shift,  and the a list of spreads and a list of the corresponding dates.
 ```python
 spread21 = ql.SimpleQuote(0.0050)
 spread22 = ql.SimpleQuote(0.0050)